leozz37/hare/README.md

 ## Contributing

-A full guideline about contributing to Alacritty can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+A full guideline about contributing to Hare can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## License